AkshayVash1/Scrabble-Project/README.md

 The player number, score and hand are then displayed.
 The user is then prompted to enter commands.
 Below are examples of valid commands:
 "shuffle, pass, forfeit, play MAP 8H, play SAP H8, exchange MTS"

+NOTE: If fileNotFoundException is thrown in relation to words.txt, please refer to WordValidator.java, L18 to modify the directory to fit your machine.

 Credits:
 - Vashisht, Akshay
 - Kaddour, Mohamed